networknext/next/docs/operator_guide_to_google_cloud_relays.md

 After this point, you should be able to load up the portal and see the new datacenters you added for Google Cloud.

-## 5. Spinning up relays in Google Cloud
+## 5. Spin up relays in Google Cloud

 It's ridiculously easy!
 Take a look at `~/terraform/backend/dev/relays/main.tf` or `~/terraform/backend/prod/relays/main.tf`, depending on which environment you want to change.